Wondering how to make homemade potato wedges crispier than ever? We’ve got you covered!

 The trick to getting a perfectly crisp potato wedge is to soak the potatoes in an ice water bath for 30 minutes before baking them in the oven.
 This helps remove excess potato starch and make them extra crispy and delicious on the outside once cooked.
 Be sure to pat each individual potato dry with a paper towel once you remove from the ice water bath.

 I’ve found using russet potatoes works best for the wedges, but you may use a waxy potato like Yukons if your prefer.
 You’ll want to cut the potatoes lengthwise (the skinny way) to get about 12 wedges per potato.

 As far as seasonings go, don’t be afraid to over season.
-I like using fresh rosemary, sea salt and garlic powder.
+I like using dried rosemary, salt, and garlic powder.
 Instead of getting a bowl dirty, use a large Ziploc bag to toss the potatoes and seasonings together.
 Before you know it you and your family will be enjoying a nice side of baked potato wedges that are full of flavor and perfectly crispy.
 You’re not likely to buy potato wedges again after a taste of these!

 - 2 russet potatoes

 - 1 tsp. salt

 - 1 tsp. dried rosemary

 - Preheat oven to 450ºF.
 Spray a baking sheet with cooking spray.

 - Cut the potatoes in half – lengthwise (the skinny way).
 Then cut each half into the wedges – you should yield 12 wedges per potato.